2026 UPCOMING EVENTS

 Mike celebrated 25 years talking about gardening, the environment and green living on his program.
 Before going “strictly internet,” Mike hosted programs on WGN Radio and several others.
 He was co-host of the local TV program Dig In Chicago.
 His award-winning column was on the pages of Chicagoland Gardening Magazine.
 In 2014, he published his first book, Attack of the Killer Asparagus and Other Lessons Not Learned in the Garden.
 He is also a popular speaker on the garden club circuit.

-We will have our annual plant sale on Friday, June 5 from 7am-1pm at the Schaumburg Farmer’s Market (190 S. Roselle Road, Schaumburg).
+Our annual plant sale on will take place on Friday, June 5 from 7am-1pm at the Schaumburg Farmer’s Market (190 S. Roselle Road, Schaumburg).
 Members will offer locally grown plants from their own gardens as well as some grown from seed.
 There will be a wide variety of sun and shade plants including perennials, annuals, dahlias, grasses, hostas, vegetables and herbs.
 A limited number of native plants like milkweed and coneflower will be available to help support our pollinators.
 A portion of the proceeds will be donated to the Schaumburg Township Food Pantry.
+Click here for a printable flyer: HEGC 2026 plant sale flyer

 Get answers to those pesky questions you’ve been asking yourself.
 Maybe you don’t know where to start, or don’t have time to research, or get conflicting information, maybe it pops up once a year & is gone again.
 This meeting will give members a chance to pick the brains of our gardening experts on an array of topics.